collapsed-stacks/startups/questions/7407/how-can-generic-apps-get-so-much-funding.md

 - posted by: [Jimnotgym](https://stackexchange.com/users/7461839/jimnotgym) on 2015-12-25
 - score: 0

-<p>It's funny to think about all the potential startups out there who think they will never get funding.</p>
+It's funny to think about all the potential startups out there who think they will never get funding.

-<p>On the other side of the table are VC's who have made all kinds of commitments to investors and need to invest in <em>something</em>!
-VC's can spend a lot of time and money trying to get people to walk through their doors with a <strong>serious</strong> pitch.
-I would say just as many times it is the VC who goes looking for someone to invest in.</p>
+On the other side of the table are VC's who have made all kinds of commitments to investors and need to invest in *something*!
+VC's can spend a lot of time and money trying to get people to walk through their doors with a **serious** pitch.
+I would say just as many times it is the VC who goes looking for someone to invest in.

-<p>In the end you can read the business plan, spend some time looking at the marketplace, but just like with interviewing potential employees.
+In the end you can read the business plan, spend some time looking at the marketplace, but just like with interviewing potential employees.
 In the end, after all of the box ticking, you go with the one you like or believe in.
 It's simple to write a business plan with a positive NPV or a high IRR, but do you beleive the sales projections?
-If you have $1Bn you need to invest by next year eventually you may have to take a flier on one that is marginal!</p>
+If you have $1Bn you need to invest by next year eventually you may have to take a flier on one that is marginal!

-<p>One last point, its easy in the post dotcom world to think you need to be the only player in a market to make money.
+One last point, its easy in the post dotcom world to think you need to be the only player in a market to make money.
 This wasn't true for the rest of human history and is not true now.
 Who says the first to market will make the most money?
-They might just prepare the market for a more serious competitor to take over.</p>
+They might just prepare the market for a more serious competitor to take over.